Hatice Gonnet-Bağana

-Hatice Gonnet-Bağana (born 1932) is a Turkish archaeologist specialising in the Hittites.
-She is an emerita researcher at the French National Centre for Scientific Research.
+Hatice Gonnet-Bağana (31 August 1932 – 6 December 2025) was a Turkish archaeologist specialising in the Hittites.
+She was an emerita researcher at the French National Centre for Scientific Research.

 Life

 Hatice Bağana was born in Istanbul in 1932.
 Her great-grandfather, Mehmed Said Bey (1865-1928), was an interpreter at the Ottoman court.
 Her father, Mehmet Ali Bağana, was one of the first administrators of the Republic of Turkey, instrumental in Turkish land reform.
 When he was posted to Paris to work at the OECD, she studied archaeology and history of art at École pratique des hautes études (1967) and subsequently the École du Louvre (1969).
 In 1969, she joined the French National Centre for Scientific Research (CNRS).
 She obtained her doctorate under the guidance of Emmanuel Laroche in 1973 at the University of Paris I. After Laroche's retirement, she became the head of the Hittitology department at the École pratique des hautes études.
 She retired in 1997 as an honorary researcher of the CNRS, and was elected as a member of the Deutsche Orient-Gesellschaft in Berlin.
 Between 1997 and 2011, she taught at the École du Louvre.

 In 1964, Hatice Bağana married Antoine Gonnet, a French artist.
 He died in 2004.

 In 2014, Gonnet-Bağana donated her archive of correspondence, academic research, lecture notes and extensive documentation of Hittitology to Koç University in Turkey.
+Her family archives are held at SALT.